softwaresaved/software-deposit-guidance/markdown/SoftwareDepositGuidance.md

 **Mandate little, recommend lots, focus not on "best practice" but "good enough, or better than at present, practice"**.
 This was motivated by Beals et al. (2018) in particular the observation that "Incremental progress is still progress."

-**Emphasise the importance of deposits to allow others to inspect, replicate, reproduce, and reuse in the short term, and inspect, for the historical record, in the long term.** This was motivated by Brown (2017)'s argument that "[I]t is at least plausible to argue that we don't really care about our ability to exactly re-run a decade old computational analysis.
+**Emphasise the importance of deposits to allow others to inspect, replicate, reproduce and reuse in the short term and inspect, for the historical record, in the long term.** This was motivated by Brown (2017)'s argument that "[I]t is at least plausible to argue that we don't really care about our ability to exactly re-run a decade old computational analysis.
 What we do care about is our ability to figure out what was run and what the important decisions were -- something that Yolanda Gil refers to as 'inspectability.'
 But exact repeatability has a short shelf-life.".

 **Take no position on whether or not to deposit binaries, containers or virtual machines.** Whether these provide solutions to issues around replicability, reproducibility and reuse of research software or spawn a different set of problems is very much an open question (compare, for example, Haines and Jay (2016) versus Brown (2017)).
 The guides do not mandate or suggest depositing such artefacts but nor do they preclude them.

 **Provide lists of key points or things to do, only a few pages long, with minimal rationale.
-Direct researchers to other resources for further information.** This was motivated by a recommendation in Brown et al. (2018) that guidance "for stakeholders e.g. researchers, research data managers, institutions and publishers, needs to speak their respective languages, not require significant time or effort to apply, and be free of developer jargon."
+Direct researchers to other resources for further information.** This was motivated by a recommendation in Brown et al. (2018) that guidance "for stakeholders e.g. researchers, research data managers, institutions and publishers, needs to speak their respective languages, not require significant time or effort to apply and be free of developer jargon."

 **Consider deposits of software as attachments or ancillary files submitted alongside publications to publishers to be out-of-scope**.
 Instead, software is considered as a first class research object, worthy of deposit as an object in its own right.
 However, much of the guidance in these guides (especially what to deposit and how to describe such deposits) would apply to depositing software in this scenario too.

 ## Guides for software deposit

-The guides, their Zenodo DOIs, and their target audiences are as follows:
+The guides, their Zenodo DOIs and their target audiences are as follows:

 | Guide | Zenodo DOI | Researchers | Principal Investigators | Research Data Managers |
 | --- | --- | :---: | :---: | :---: |